+Fault Specification.
 In the current prototype implementation of SYNFI, the user needs to manually specify input and expected output values in the fault model configuration.
 A possible future work could be to automate this process by parsing these values from traces generated by the simulation tools.
-This parser fetches the values of the circuit of interest for a specific amount of clock cycles and automatically writes these values into a separate fault model.
+This parser fetches the values of the circuit of interest for a specific amount of clock cycles and automatically writes these values into a separate fault model for each clock cycle.
 As SYNFI is already capable of successively analyzing multiple fault models (cf. Appendix A.1), no additional changes in the existing framework would be required.